giantswarm/prometheus-rules/README.md

 ##### Dashboard URL construction

-Alertmanager generates dashboard URLs for Opsgenie and Slack alerts using these rules:
+Alertmanager generates dashboard URLs for PagerDuty and Slack alerts using these rules:

 1. With only `__dashboardUid__`: `https://grafana.domain/__dashboardUid__`
 2. With both `__dashboardUid__` and `dashboardQueryParams`: `https://grafana.domain/__dashboardUid__?dashboardQueryParams`
 3. If `dashboardExternalUrl` is set: Uses the exact URL provided

 #### Mandatory labels

 - `area`: Functional area (e.g., platform, apps)
 - `team`: Responsible team identifier
-- `severity`: Alert severity level (page, notify)
+- `severity`: Alert severity level (page, notify, ticket, none for inhibitions and heartbeats)

 #### Optional labels

 - `cancel_if_*`: Labels used for alert inhibitions
-- `all_pipelines: "true"`: Ensures the alert is sent to Opsgenie regardless of installation's pipeline
+- `all_pipelines: "true"`: Ensures the alert is sent to PagerDuty regardless of installation's pipeline

 #### `Absent` function

-If you want to make sure a metrics exists on one cluster, you can't just use the `absent` function anymore.
+If you want to make sure a metric exists on one cluster, you can't just use the `absent` function anymore.
 With `mimir` we have metrics for all the clusters on a single database, and it makes detecting the absence of one metrics on one cluster much harder.

 To achieve such a test, you should do like [`MimirToGrafanaCloudExporterMissingData`](https://github.com/giantswarm/prometheus-rules/blob/d06a84e8369f4d0bafdf0d48f18120de15c8e18a/helm/prometheus-rules/templates/platform/atlas/alerting-rules/grafana-cloud.rules.yml#L33) alert does.